Dmytro Kushneruk: Improving US-Ukraine relations

-and established new sister-city relations between Ukrainian and Californian cities.
+and supported the development of sister-city partnerships between Ukrainian and Californian municipalities.
 He hosted visiting Ukrainian veterans and coordinated medical projects focused on prosthetics for those who lost limbs.
 Kushneruk represented Ukrainian UAV manufacturers by helping establish partnerships with US businesses and organized their participation in Commercial UAV Expo in Las Vegas.
 As Ukraine's official representative, he delivered remarks during celebratory events.

 Response to Russia's invasion of Ukraine

 California

 During Russia's invasion of Ukraine, Kushneruk coordinated with Governor Gavin Newsom the scope and extent of California's efforts to support the people and government of Ukraine.
 In a March 2022 meeting with the US Congressman Ro Khanna, Kushneruk successfully advocated for greater US military aid for Ukraine, particularly anti-tank weapons, anti-aircraft missiles and aircraft, but found disagreement on establishing a no-fly zone over Ukraine.
 Kushneruk personally received shipments of aid to Ukraine from California government agencies.

 On March 22, 2023, Kushneruk was a featured speaker in a panel event titled "Consuls General on International Security and the Path to Peace."
 This event was held in San Francisco, moderated by the CEO of The Commonwealth Club, and included Consuls General from Republic of Georgia, Japan, Kazakhstan, and Ukraine.
 Kushneruk also delivered a keynote presentation at an event organized by the Commonwealth Club of California World Affairs chapter in Napa Valley, titled "Dateline Ukraine: The Road Ahead," on October 3, 2024.